In Washington, spousal support, also known as alimony or maintenance, is modifiable under some conditions.

 However, the support can only be modified as to future payments, not past payments, and modification requires a showing of a “substantial change of circumstances”.
 This means that something must have changed significantly since the support order was made, and the change must have been one that would not have been reasonably contemplated at the time the order was made.

-In other words, it must be something very unexpected, such as developing a long term illness.
+In other words, it must be something very unexpected, such as developing a long-term illness.
 Simply losing a job would likely not be enough, unless it could be shown that there was no ability to find new work with a similar income (for instance if there have been unanticipated industry changes).

-It should also be noted that unless the support order provided otherwise, the support obligation does terminate on the death of either party, or on the remarriage of the receiving party.
+It should also be noted that unless the support order is provided otherwise, the support obligation does terminate on the death of either party or on the remarriage of the receiving party.
 However, the former spouse merely cohabitating with another party is generally not a sufficient basis to have support modified.